Mal-adjustment, mental state, emotionally unstable, therapy, counselor — What effect do these words have on you? How do you react to them?

 - A safe environment to escape the realities of life.

 Therapy is not magic.
 It’s a process to help individuals hone their skills at dealing with life and its changes in more effective manner.
 It believes that everyone has the capacity to lead more productive lives, build healthier relationships and function socially.
+Therapy these days can be an online therapy also, a lot of free online counselling portals are also working these days.
 So just know that a therapist is just a message away!

 The author is a Senior Psychologist practicing out of Bangalore.